kshivam99/kshivam99/README.md

 # Hi there 👋 I'm Shivam!

-I’m a Front End Developer from India, experienced in building responsive, accessible websites and web applications using React, NextJs TypeScript, JavaScript, Hasura-Graphql, Redux-Toolkit.
+I’m a Full Stack Developer from India, experienced in building responsive, accessible websites and web applications using React, NextJs TypeScript, JavaScript, Hasura-Graphql, Redux-Toolkit.
 I mostly spend my day thinking about some new project and my night coding them.
 I prefer to learn by doing.

 ## Skill set: